NiklasRosenstein/git-worklog/README.md

 ```

 ```
-usage: git-timetrack checkout [-h] [-m MESSAGE] [--time TIME]
+usage: git-worklog checkout [-h] [-m MESSAGE] [--time TIME]

-Checks you out an adds an entry to your timetable file in the timetracking branch.
+Checks you out an adds an entry to your timetable file in the worklog branch.

 optional arguments: